Robotics Projects, Lessons, and Activities for Teachers

 In the Squishy Robots: Build an Air-Powered Soft Robotic Gripper project, students explore robots that are made from rubber rather than metal and powered by air instead of electricity.
 Modeled after multicellular organisms, soft robots can have advantages when it comes to certain tasks.
 Students are challenged to think about materials and design in robotics engineering and how they relate to function as they design and build a squishy robotic gripping device, like a claw hand, that can pick up objects.

 After building the four core BlueBot robots (described above), students interested in more sophisticated robots and programming can combine the BlueBot with an Arduino to take their robots to the next level.
-Students can find guidance for specific next-steps in these projects:
+Students can find guidance for specific next-steps in projects like these:

 - Keep Your Arduino Robot From Falling Off a Cliff